 Can I add tours, services, or additional participants to my tour once I arrive?

 We'd be happy to work with you on any last minute additions of tours, services, or tour participants, though we do require payment in advance by credit card.
 If you'd like to make any changes or additions to your plans at any point before or during your trip, get in touch with us at email@example.com.

 Do your prices include tips?

 Tipping is always appreciated, though not obligatory.
-Context clients generally tip anywhere from 10-25% of the purchase price, depending on the quality of the experience.
+Context clients generally tip anywhere from 5% to 15% of the purchase price, depending on the duration and quality of the experience.
 We also appreciate you taking the time to review your tour online.

 All credit card information is stored remotely with a level 1 PCI-compliant service provider.
 All sensitive information is conveyed to that provider through a secure (SSL) connection.
 We do not share any of our customer information with anyone.

 Because our guides are busy teaching, writing, and excavating—and for their privacy—we do not share their personal contact information in advance of your trip.
 However, we'd be delighted to talk with you beforehand and are happy to relay any information to them.
 Get in touch with us at firstname.lastname@example.org.
 We will provide you with your guide's contact info just prior to the start of the tour in case of emergency.